|

 A complete day's recreation and entertainment under one covered

-facility, including a warm water 20 metre family pool with
+facility, including a warm water 20 metre family pool with water

-video games and kiddie rides.
+and kiddie rides.

 ULVERSTON